Digital Forensics and Incident Response Guide

 1. What is the role of digital forensics in incident response?

-It collects and analyzes evidence to determine the scope and impact of an incident.
-This helps teams respond effectively and preserve critical data.
+It collects and analyzes evidence to determine scope and impact.
+This helps teams respond effectively and preserve data.

-AI-driven analysis, cloud and IoT forensics, automation, and proactive threat hunting are shaping modern DFIR strategies.
+AI-driven analysis, cloud and IoT forensics, automation, and proactive threat hunting.

-Forensics provides evidence; incident response uses it to contain, remediate, and prevent future attacks.
-Together, they ensure faster and more precise response.
+Forensics provides evidence.
+Incident response uses it to contain, remediate, and prevent future attacks.

-Popular tools include EnCase, FTK, Autopsy, Sleuth Kit, and Binalyze AIR for analyzing endpoints, memory, and networks.
+EnCase, FTK, Autopsy, Sleuth Kit, and Binalyze AIR for endpoint, memory, and network analysis.

-Platforms like NetWitness helps teams streamline DFIR processes and automate response workflows.
+Platforms like NetWitness help teams streamline investigations and automate responses.

-DFIR frameworks, like NIST’s, follow structured phases: preparation, detection, containment, eradication, recovery, and lessons learned for repeatable, effective response.
+Frameworks like NIST follow six stages: preparation, detection, containment, eradication, recovery, and lessons learned.

 Unified Defense Through Threat Intelligence and Incident Response